mavryk-network/mavryk-protocol/docs/paris/sapling.rst

 Sapling support
 ===============

-This page first give some details on Sapling and its underlying concepts, and then describes the support for Sapling in Octez and in the Michelson language (part of the Tezos protocol).
+This page first give some details on Sapling and its underlying concepts, and then describes the support for Sapling in Mavkit and in the Michelson language (part of the Tezos protocol).
 For support in high-level smart contract languages, see the `Sapling documentation in OpenTezos <https://opentezos.com/smart-contracts/smart-contracts-concepts/#sapling>`__.

 Sapling